Ernie Vandeweghe

-Ernest Maurice Vandeweghe Jr. (September 12, 1928 – November 8, 2014) was an American professional basketball player.
-He was best known for playing for the New York Knicks of the NBA and for the athletic successes of his family.
-He and his wife Colleen Kay Hutchins (Miss America for 1952) were the parents of former NBA All-Star Kiki VanDeWeghe and Olympic swimmer Tauna Vandeweghe, and grandparents of tennis professional Coco Vandeweghe.
+Ernest Maurice Vandeweghe Jr. (September 12, 1928 – November 8, 2014) was a Canadian professional basketball player.
+Vandeweghe was best known for playing for the New York Knicks of the NBA and for the athletic successes of his family.

+Personal life

+Vandeweghe and his wife Colleen Kay Hutchins (Miss America for 1952) were the parents of former NBA All-Star Kiki VanDeWeghe and Olympic swimmer Tauna Vandeweghe, and grandparents of tennis professional CoCo Vandeweghe.

+Biography

-Born in Montreal, Vandeweghe moved to Long Island as a teenager and played football, basketball and baseball for Oceanside High School where he was also a member of the Omega Gamma Delta fraternity.
+Born in Montreal, Vandeweghe moved to Long Island, New York as a teenager and played football, basketball and baseball for Oceanside High School where he was also a member of the Omega Gamma Delta fraternity.
 A 6'3" guard, Vandeweghe played collegiately for the Colgate University Raiders, where he was an All-American.
 He was drafted by the Knicks in the 1949 BAA Draft, and played in the NBA for six seasons.